ehay64/hdmi-capture/README.md

 v4l2-ctl --set-dv-bt-timings query
 ```

-## FFMPEG:
+## ffmpeg:
-ffmpeg can be used to receive data from the HDMI to CSI bridge.
+`ffmpeg` can be used to receive data from the HDMI to CSI bridge.

 The following command can be used to view the available formats:
 ```